vitmalina/w2ui/readme.md

 ## Web 2.0 UI

 JavaScript UI libraries for building rich Internet data-driven application.
 The library has a small foot print and has no dependencies.
-At this moment Web 2.0 UI is released under GPL licence (contact me if you need it under a different licence).
+The library is released under MIT license.
+See license.txt for more information

 ## Installation